 - L Income

-The ratios in which your TSP savings are invested in G, F, C, S, and I funds, changes depending upon your time of retirement.
-The further you are from retiring, the riskier and more potentially profitable the blend of investments are.
+The ratios in which your TSP savings are invested in G, F, C, S, and I funds, change depending upon your time of retirement.
+The further you are from retiring, the riskier and more potentially profitable the blend of investments is.
 The closer you get, the more conservative and safer it becomes.

 Free Transfers and Account Rollovers